pvmtrang/musicRecommender/README.md

 # Music recommender
 ## To run this shitty dumb project

-T push ca file /venv len vi t bi dieng
+_T push ca file /venv len vi t bi dien._

+Activate the virtual environment by `source venv/bin/activate`.
+(Remember to do this everytime restart/reopen the project.)

+Then, deploy the project by `python3 manage.py runserver`.

-If cannot directly `manage.py runserver` this project then delete the folder /venv.
+If it doesnt work, maybe try deleting the folder /venv.
 Then again recreate a new virtual environment
 `python3 -m venv venv`
-and activate it by `source venv/bin/activate`.
+and activate it.

 Install bunch of packages: